shamilcm/crosentgec/README.md

 Download all pre-requiste components (BPE model, dictionary files, embeddings, and pre-trained decoder)  using the `download.sh`

-Each training script has a parameter to specify the seed value as the parameter to the script.
-To train 4 different models, run the script 4 times by variying the seed values (e.g., 1, 2, 3, 4)
+Each training script `train_*.sh` has a parameter to specify the random seed value.
+To train 4 different models, run the training script 4 times by variying the seed values (e.g., 1, 2, 3, 4)

 For training the baseline models use `train_baseline.sh` script.